absmach/magistrala-docs/docs/user-guide/dashboards/gauges.md

 ### Edit the Gauge

-The gauge can be edited later by clicking the `pencil` icon on the widget.
-This allows for adjustments to data sources, value names, titles or other settings.
+A user can edit any existing gauge widget by clicking the `pencil` icon on the top-right corner of the widget.
+This opens the settings sheet, where configuration changes can be made to the **data source**, **labels**, **time window**, or **visual properties**.

   ![Simple Gauge Editing](../../img/dashboards/edit-gauge-settings.png)

-#### **Conclusion**
+#### Conclusion

-**Gauges** provide an effective and visual way to track live data for various metrics.
-Whether monitoring voltage, temperature, or speed, these widgets offer flexibility in displaying the most important data from connected IoT devices.
+**Gauges** provide a real-time snapshot of key metrics in an easy-to-understand visual format.
+Whether tracking voltage, temperature, or speed, gauge widgets offer the flexibility and precision needed for monitoring connected devices.

-Each gauge can be customized with specific value ranges, update intervals, and labels, making them adaptable to any use case.
-Existing gauges can also be edited to adjust settings as monitoring needs evolve.
+Each gauge can be tailored through settings like value ranges, units, update frequency, and labels.
+As monitoring needs evolve, gauges can be updated at any time to reflect the most relevant data.